FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/taisho.md

 ![taisho_patent.jpg](/suryong_nintendo_labels/taisho/taisho_patent.jpg =100x)
 <span style="font-size:small;">*Illustration of the label from the trademark submission in 1900.*</span>

-Despite being the 2nd highest-ranking brand and despite being featured on the side of the wrapper of most Nintendo decks (until 1967), Taisho decks are extremely rare.
+Despite being the 2nd highest-ranking brand and despite being prominently featured on the side of the wrapper of most Nintendo decks (until 1967), Taisho decks are extremely rare.
 To this day, there is only one known existing deck that appeared on the internet.

 # Gallery
 | Label | Description |